miguel91it/backend-challenge/README.md

     * ExternalTemperature (float64) -> External temperature in celsius degree
     * ExternalHumidity    (float64) -> Rate of external humidity (must be between 0 and 100%)

+### Gateway  Endpoints

+Gateway has 2 visible endpoints to make a Request:

+    [POST] api/v1/WeatherTelemetry

+        Endpoint to send the weather data from a device

+    [POST] api/v1/GetWeather

+        Endpoint to get weather data from a datetime filter

 ## GoliothMongo Module

 GoliothMongo Module is composed by one file: